How Your LLC Will Be Taxed

 Employees May Need to File Tax Returns

-Most Virginia LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income you expect to make.
 The most common types of estimated tax are:

 Yes.
-Virginia does have a sales tax, which may vary among cities and counties.
+Virginia does have a sales tax, which varies among cities and counties.
 You can find more information above.

 Yes.
-Virginia does have a general state income tax.
+Virginia does have a state income tax.
 You can find more information above.